MicrochipTech/PIC32MZ_Wi-Fi_10BaseT1S_Bridge/README.md

 ## 1. Introduction<a name="step1">

 This application enables us to develop a Wi-Fi and 10BaseT1S bridge in WFI32 Curiosity board.
 Bridging function connects two separate networks as if they were a single network.
-In the OSI model, bridging is performed in the data link layer (layer 2).
-Bridging is independent of IP addresses.
-With one or more wireless segments in the bridged network, the device can be called a wireless bridge.
+In the OSI model, bridging is performed in the data link layer (layer 2).With one or more wireless segments in the bridged network, the device can be called a wireless bridge.

+![](Docs/bridging.png)

  The L2 bridging implementation is according to the IEEE 802.1D - 2004 standard document.
 It is recommended to read the standard to understand the purpose and implementation of the software module.

-![](Docs/bridging.png)
+For more information please go through this [application](https://github.com/MicrochipTech/PIC32MZW1_Ethernet_WIFI_Bridge).

+![](Docs/Setup.PNG)

 WFI32 Curiosity Board set as an AP can be used as a Wireless Bridge connecting multiple wireless and wired networks to form a single network.
 Here a Wi-Fi and 10BaseT1S bridge is created using L2 bridging.

-![](Docs/Setup.PNG)

 ## 2. Bill of materials<a name="step2">